-To encourage and recognize excellent legal scholarship and to broaden participation by new law teachers in the Annual Meeting program, the association sponsored a call for papers for the 35th annual AALS Scholarly Papers Competition.
-Those who will have been full-time law teachers at an AALS member or fee-paid school for five years or less on July 1, 2019, were invited to submit a paper on a topic related to or concerning law by August 1, 2019.
-A committee of established scholars reviewed the submitted papers with the authors’ identities concealed.
-Papers that make a substantial contribution to legal literature will be selected for recognition at the AALS Annual Meeting in Washington, D.C..
+To encourage and recognize excellent legal scholarship and to broaden participation by junior faculty in the Annual Meeting program, the AALS is sponsoring a call for papers for the 36th annual AALS Scholarly Papers Competition.
+Those who will have been full-time law teachers at an AALS member or fee-paid school for five years or less on July 1, 2020, including any time spent as a Visiting Associate Professor or law fellow, are invited to submit a paper on a topic related to or concerning law.
+A committee of established scholars will review the submitted papers with the authors’ identities concealed.

 The manuscript should be accompanied by a cover letter with the author’s name and contact information.
 The manuscript itself, including title page and footnotes, should not contain any references that identify the author or the author’s school.
 The submitting author is responsible for redacting self-identifying text or footnotes.
 Additionally, the manuscript should not contain any information identifying a specific journal or law review where the manuscript may have been selected for publication.